 The Railway after my Modelling Period

-In just a few years the route was reduced to a basic half-hourly semi-fast to Portsmouth Harbour; stations such as South Cranleigh and Northchapel being closed with others (for example) Singleton being reduced to rush-hour only.
+In just a few years the route was reduced to a basic half-hourly semi-fast to Portsmouth Harbour; stations such as Northchapel being closed with others (for example) Singleton being reduced to rush-hour and race days only.
 Following the 1955 closures of Midhurst to Petersfield (to Pulborough might of survived a little longer), the route to Guildford closed in 1965 along with the Midhurst to Chichester passenger services (which had survived because the sturdier embankment near Cocking hadn’t collapsed) and Cocking station (only served by these trains) closed.

 end of the layout after construction

 and laying of the (temporary) test circuit ©

 Layouts can sometimes be too big in terms of the station being modelled so I’d considered basing my model on stations such as Groombridge /Barnham /Ford /Horsted Keynes /Lingfield /Dorking North (etc).
 That is two through platforms (2 & 3) and an Up Passenger Loop (platform 1).
 Alongside the Up passenger loop would be freight loop similar to Redhill plus a shunting road.
 On the Down side (country-end) was a short bay (platform 4) and adjacent dock served from a headshunt.